dylan-lang/opendylan/documentation/library-reference/source/common-dylan/common-extensions.rst

         possible when the separator is a regex.)

      ``split(seq :: <sequence>, separator :: <object>, #key test = \==, ...)``
-        Splits 'seq' around occurrances of 'separator' using 'test' to check for equality.
+        Splits 'seq' around occurrences of 'separator' using 'test' to check for equality.
 This method handles the relatively common case where 'seq' is a string and 'separator' is a character.

      ``split(seq :: <sequence>, separator :: <sequence>, #key test = \==, ...)``
-        Splits 'seq' around occurrances of the 'separator' subsequence.
+        Splits 'seq' around occurrences of the 'separator' subsequence.
 This handles the relatively common case where 'seq' and 'separator' are both strings.